Study administration guidelines apply only to registered degree students from the following universities:

 Credits are not automatically transferred to the registers of the students’ universities.
 The students are responsible for transferring the credits at their own university/department.

-Students should go through their transcripts as soon as they receive them and check the information thoroughly.
+Students should go through their transcripts as soon as they become available and check the information thoroughly.
 If there are any mistakes they should contact the Network Coordination Unit immediately.

-Students can also track their credits in the Nettiopsu Credit registry of the University of Turku by themselves.
+Students track and transfer their credits by themselves.
+First, the credits can be tracked in the Nettiopsu Credit registry of the University of Turku.
 All Asianet students get the required UTU user account, which can be activated via this website.
 Instructions on how to activate your UTU user account in Finnish and in English.
+After you have activated your UTU user account, log in to UTU Nettiopsu to check your credits. https://nettiopsu.utu.fi

 The University Network’s coordination unit will apply for a local student number when necessary.
 This will not incur any expenses to the student.